vdnguyen58/WiPiN/README.md

 ```

 ### Configure Access Point
-Create `/etc/hostapd/hostapd.conf` file, put those information to this new file to define your wireless network:
+Create `/etc/hostapd/hostapd.conf` file, put these information to this new file to define your wireless network:
 ```
 interface=wlan0
 hw_mode=g